mlan/docker-postfix/README.md

 ## Docker compose example

 An example of how to configure an web mail server using docker compose is given below.
-It defines 4 services, `app`, `mta`, `db` and `auth`, which are the web mail server, the mail transfer agent, the SQL database and LDAP authentication respectively.
+It defines 5 services, `app`, `mta`, `filt`, `db` and `auth`, which are the web mail server, the mail transfer agent, the SQL database and LDAP authentication respectively.

 ```yaml
 version: '3'